Persian-Caesar/Anti-Nuker-Bot/README.md

-# Anti-Nucker-Bot
+# Anti-Nuker-Bot
-This is bot can fix your nucked guild like unban all members or remove spamed channels and roles for you.
+This is bot can fix your nuked guild like unban all members or remove spam channels and roles for you.